RylinnM/PCG-in-Minecraft/README.md

 This project presents a procedural content generation method to build a house in the Minecraft world, with more than one billion variations.
 It uses GDPC interface for interacting with Minecraft.

 ## Update
 This project has been incorporated into a broader project with similar approaches, which you can find in the following link https://github.com/RylinnM/Minecraft-World-Creation.
+Further development of this repository is terminated as of this moment.

 ## Compatibility